patternfly/patternfly-elements/elements/pfe-readtime/README.md

 ## Slots

-- `namedSlot`: Describe each available slot and best practices around what markup it can contain.
+- `namedSlot`: There is only one slot and it contains a <span> with the readtime value.

 ## Attributes

-- `attr`: Describe each available attribute and what function is serves.
+- `attr`: word-count is the data-attribute you will leverage for readtime.
+Example: word-count="2500" will let the component know that there is 2500 words in that section and it will do it's calculations based on that number.
+If you don't want to/have a data-attribute to leverage you can use id="readtime1" and it will get the word count for you.

 ## Variable hooks